-We estimate that our net proceeds from this offering will be approximately \$217.8 million (or approximately \$251.3 million if the underwriters' option to purchase additional shares is exercised in full), assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.
+We estimate that our net proceeds from this offering will be approximately \$\) million (or approximately \$\) million if the underwriters' option to purchase additional shares is exercised in full), assuming an initial public offering price of \$\) per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.

 The principal purposes of this offering are to increase our capitalization and financial flexibility, create a public market for our common stock and enable access to the public equity markets for us and our shareholders.
-We expect to use approximately \$217.8 million of the net proceeds of this offering (or \$251.3 million of the net proceeds of this offering if the underwriters exercise their option to purchase additional shares in full) to repay a portion of the outstanding borrowings under our Term Loan Facility.
+We expect to use approximately \$\) million of the net proceeds of this offering (or \$\) million of the net proceeds of this offering if the underwriters exercise their option to purchase additional shares in full) to repay outstanding borrowings under our Credit Agreement and the remainder of such net proceeds will be used for general corporate purposes.
+At this time, other than repayment of indebtedness under our Credit Agreement, we have not specifically identified a large single use for which we intend to use the net proceeds and, accordingly, we are not able to allocate the net proceeds among any of these potential uses in light of the variety of factors that will impact how such net proceeds are ultimately utilized by us.
 Pending use of the proceeds from this offering, we intend to invest the proceeds in a variety of capital preservation investments, including short-term, investment-grade and interest-bearing instruments.